Markinch

-Markinch (/mɑrˈkɪntʃ/, Scottish Gaelic: Marc Innis) is both a village and a parish in the heart of Fife, Scotland.
+Markinch (/mɑrˈkɪntʃ/, Scottish Gaelic: Marc Innis) is both a village and a parish in Fife, Scotland.
 According to an estimate taken in 2008, the village has a population of 2,420.
 The civil parish had a population of 16,530 (in 2011).
 Markinch is east of Fife's administrative centre, Glenrothes, and preceded Cupar as Fife's place of warranty and justice prior to the 13th century.

 History

 The earliest indications of human activity around Markinch are Balfarg henge and Balbirnie Stone Circle, in an area now incorporated into the new town of Glenrothes, but formerly part of Markinch Parish.
 They are said to date back to 3,000 BC from the Neolithic period.

 The name Markinch derives from the Scottish Gaelic Mark Innis.
 Mark is the Gaelic for horse, specifically a steed or charger, and innis is the Gaelic for a meadow or an island, here probably meaning a piece of land rising out of or above a body of water or a bog.
 The earliest written reference is a charter of around 1050 transferring ownership of the church to the Culdees of Loch Leven.
 Fife's early medieval place of legal assembly is listed as Dalgynch in early Scottish law books and charters.
 The original site of Dalginch is now believed to have been on the cemetery mound at Northhall, 500m northeast of Markinch Church.
 This has led to Markinch's designation as "The Capital Place of Fife".